Hear straight from our graduates.

 If someone was considering an online learning course option, what would be your main piece of advice?

-Related to the above, stick to the deadlines.
+Stick to the deadlines.
 The briefs are so quick (that’s part of their advantage) so you need to be ruthless with yourself.
 It can be so hard when you are at home and there are distractions during the day and you are tempted to push back the submission.
 The discipline of sticking to deadlines is also invaluable for future clients and employers.
 To be fair, if you’ve ever considered going freelance, it’s excellent training.
 Also, give yourself a break!

 What would you say to someone who is skeptical about studying at Shillington

-Hey, I’ve been there.
-I deliberated about studying at Shillington for months—its such a financial commitment.
-That being said, it was absolutely the right fit for me.
+It was absolutely the right fit for me.
 It took me from having no software skills, design knowledge or portfolio into a position where I can apply to design internships and junior graphic designer roles.
 If you are impatient to get into design and thrive in vigorous, fast-paced environments then you won’t regret it.

 Check out Georgia’s website and stay up to date with her work.